LensPlaysGames/CMake_OpenGLBasics/README.md

 For full documentation visit the [CMake Home Page](https://cmake.org/) and the [CMake Documentation Page](https://cmake.org/documentation). \
 The [CMake Community Wiki](https://gitlab.kitware.com/cmake/community/-/wikis/home) also references useful guides and recipes.

-This will outline how to build the project using command line, so if you are using a GUI feel free to submit an issue and I will do my best to help you out.

 First, determine which build system generator of CMake you would like to use. \
 Build system generators are **platform specific**, so be sure to choose the correct one for your environment. \